Pick the one you want most

 When you're trying to improve your sleep, it can be difficult to do it on your own.
 That's where Sleep Reset comes in!
 You can look at Sleep Reset as a self-sleep clinic you can do at home.
 You'll get a personalized sleep program and a dedicated sleep coach who will help you identify your problems surrounding sleep and address those issues at their source.

 In addition to getting personalized sleep attention, Sleep Reset is a natural insomnia solution without pills.
 That means no grogginess, no side effects, and no dependency.
-You’ll learn to train your body and mind to sleep better and feel better.
-Here are just a few things your sleep coach can do for you:
+You'll learn to train your body and mind to sleep better and feel better.
+Learn more about sleep coaching and how it can improve your sleep habits.

 • Set goals to improve sleep